artemiocabelin/mobile-flashcards/README.md

 ---
 #### [0] App
   * Initial display when app loads
+  * If not set yet, App will ask permission to use device's local notifications
+  * App will schedule notifications once permission is granted.
   * Displays a TabNavigator bar to switch between *[1] Deck list View* and *[2] New Deck View*

 ---